rafsanislam09/Windows-KVM/README.md

 **Installation Preparation :**
 1. Verify your system supports KVM by installing `cpu-checker`package and running `sudo kvm-ok`.
 If KVM is enabled, you will get this message : `INFO: /dev/kvm exists;
 KVM acceleration can be used`
-2. run in Terminal : `git clone https://github.com/rafsanislam09/Windows-KVM.git --depth 1`.
+2. run in Terminal : `cd ~/Documents/ && git clone https://github.com/rafsanislam09/Windows-KVM.git --depth 1 && cd Windows-KVM`.
 Ensure you have installed git.
 3. Download Windows ISO from [https://www.microsoft.com/software-download/](https://www.microsoft.com/software-download/), move it to the 'Windows-KVM' directory and rename it as 'Windows.iso'.
 4. Install required packages `qemu-system-x86_64` `qemu-utils` `qemu-system-gui` `wget` and other dependencies required for them.
 5. customize #Editable section in run-Windows.sh